amitkrthakur/books/README.md

 # Books Assignment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
+You can preview this project live at this [link](https://books-sv6a.onrender.com).

 This project is developed as per the assignment and requirements specified [here](https://github.com/Inspire-com/candidate-homework/blob/main/FE_Engineer.md)

+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

 ## Development server